uniment/Objects.jl/README.md

 In addition, `Object`s can inherit traits from each other through prototype inheritance.
 [Prototype inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming) is a simple object inheritance model most widely known for its use in JavaScript and Lua.
 These `Object`s behave similarly to JavaScript `Object`s.

 Object-specific methods can also be inherited, overridden, and extended.
-Type inference can be used for polymorphism.
+Objects can be tagged with types, allowing multiple dispatch to implement polymorphism.

 Three subtypes of `Object` are provided: `Static`, `Mutable`, and `Dynamic`.

 - Dynamic: maximum flexibility—properties can be added or changed at any time, arbitrarily.
-- Static: maximum performance—after creation, properties cannot be changed.
+- Static: maximum performance—after construction, properties cannot be changed.
 - Mutable: happy medium—properties can be changed at any time, but they cannot be added and their types cannot change.

 If left unspecified, the default is `Mutable`.

-## Constructing Fresh Objects
+## Constructing Objects

 Syntax: